Fisher's exact test: Controversies

-Despite the fact that Fisher's test gives exact p-values, some authors have argued that it is conservative, i.e. that its actual rejection rate is below the nominal significance level.
+Fisher's test gives exact p-values, but some authors have argued that it is conservative, i.e. that its actual rejection rate is below the nominal significance level.
 The apparent contradiction stems from the combination of a discrete statistic with fixed significance levels.
-To be more precise, consider the following proposal for a significance test at the 5%-level: reject the null hypothesis for each table to which Fisher's test assigns a p-value equal to or smaller than 5%.
+Consider the following proposal for a significance test at the 5%-level: reject the null hypothesis for each table to which Fisher's test assigns a p-value equal to or smaller than 5%.
 Because the set of all tables is discrete, there may not be a table for which equality is achieved.
 If $\alpha_e$ is the largest p-value smaller than 5% which can actually occur for some table, then the proposed test effectively tests at the $\alpha_e$-level.
 For small sample sizes, $\alpha_e$ might be significantly lower than 5%.
 While this effect occurs for any discrete statistic (not just in contingency tables, or for Fisher's test), it has been argued that the problem is compounded by the fact that Fisher's test conditions on the marginals.
 To avoid the problem, many authors discourage the use of fixed significance levels when dealing with discrete problems.

 The decision to condition on the margins of the table is also controversial.
 The p-values derived from Fisher's test come from the distribution that conditions on the margin totals.
 In this sense, the test is exact only for the conditional distribution and not the original table where the margin totals may change from experiment to experiment.
 It is possible to obtain an exact p-value for the 2×2 table when the margins are not held fixed.
 Barnard's test, for example, allows for random margins.
 However, some authors (including, later, Barnard himself) have criticized Barnard's test based on this property.
 They argue that the marginal success total is an (almost) ancillary statistic, containing (almost) no information about the tested property.

 The act of conditioning on the marginal success rate from a 2×2 table can be shown to ignore some information in the data about the unknown odds ratio.
 The argument that the marginal totals are (almost) ancillary implies that the appropriate likelihood function for making inferences about this odds ratio should be conditioned on the marginal success rate.
 Whether this lost information is important for inferential purposes is the essence of the controversy.

 Alternatives

 An alternative exact test, Barnard's exact test, has been developed and proponents of it suggest that this method is more powerful, particularly in 2×2 tables.
 Furthermore, Boschloo's test is an exact test that is uniformly more powerful than Fisher's exact test by construction.
-Another alternative is to use maximum likelihood estimates to calculate a p-value from the exact binomial or multinomial distributions and reject or fail to reject based on the p-value.